-Macaroni Salad with egg, sweet pickles and a creamy dressing is a tasty side dish that’s perfect for summer BBQ’s and potlucks.
-My best macaroni salad recipe is quick and easy to make with just a few simple ingredients.
+Macaroni Salad with egg, sweet pickles and a creamy dressing is a delicious side dish that’s perfect for summer BBQ’s and potlucks.
+This macaroni salad recipe is quick and easy to make with just a few simple ingredients.

 This macaroni salad is a slight adaptation of my grandma’s recipe.
-It’s a creamy pasta salad without being overly mayonnaisey.
-This easy macaroni salad is slightly sweet with a delicious crunch from celery and bell pepper.
+It’s a tried and true recipe that’s easy to make, with a delicious crunch from celery and bell pepper.
 You are going to love it!

 Macaroni Salad Ingredients

 You’ll find that the ingredients vary slightly between different macaroni salad recipes.
-Here’s what goes in my macaroni salad:
+Here’s what goes in mine:

-- Pasta: I use ditalini pasta in my macaroni salad because that’s what my mom and grandma have always used.
+- Pasta: I use ditalini pasta because that’s what my mom and grandma have always used.
 Any short pasta will work, such as elbow macaroni.

 - Red Bell Pepper: A chopped red bell pepper adds color, flavor and crunch.
-Any color of bell pepper will work.
+You could also use a yellow or orange bell pepper.

-- Celery: You are going to love the crunch that celery brings to this macaroni salad.
+- Celery: For delicious crunch.
 Chop the celery up finely because small bites of celery are best here.

 - Red Onion: A little bit of red onion is a nice contrast to the sweetness from the pickles and dressing.
-Chop the onion up really finely because no one wants big bites of onion in their macaroni salad.
+Chop the onion up finely.

 - Sweet Pickles: Sweet pickles are a classic macaroni salad ingredient.
 Trust me when I say they go perfectly in this salad.
 If you really don’t like pickles, you can leave them out.

-- Hard Boiled Eggs: I’ve always make my macaroni salad with egg, just like I do with my potato salad.
-My favorite way to cook the eggs for this recipe is to make Instant Pot hard boiled eggs.
+- Hard Boiled Eggs: I’ve always make my macaroni salad with egg, just like Potato Salad.
+My favorite way to cook the eggs for this recipe is to make Instant Pot Hard Boiled Eggs.

 How to Make Macaroni Salad

-Do you rinse macaroni for macaroni salad?
-After the pasta is cooked you should transfer it to a colander and rinse it under cold water.
+- After the pasta is cooked, transfer it to a colander and rinse it under cold water.
 The cold water rinse stops the cooking process and begins to cool the pasta.
-Drain the pasta really well and set it aside to finish cooling.

 Macaroni salad will last for 3 days when you store it in an airtight container in your refrigerator.
 It tastes best on the second day so I recommend making it ahead!